 How the SEER, CAHPS, and Medicare Data are Linked

 A small number of beneficiaries completed more than one CAHPS survey, resulting in a slightly greater number of surveys than individual beneficiaries.
-In total, the analytic file contains data from 3,965,949 Medicare beneficiaries, and includes 4,467,618 CAHPS surveys taken between 1997 and 2013.
-The linkage of CAHPS data to the SEER-Medicare database was first completed in 2011; NCI and CMS plan to update the linkage again in 2017 and every two years thereafter.
+The linkage of CAHPS data to the SEER-Medicare database was first completed in 2011 and updated in 2017; NCI and CMS plan to update the linkage again in 2020 and every two years thereafter.

 The process for linking CAHPS data to SEER and Medicare data is described in greater detail in: